mabumusa1/zatca/docs/certificates.md

 ### 2. Rotate Certificates

 Certificates have expiration dates.
-Implement rotation before expiry.
+Use the `RenewProductionCertificateAsync` method to renew before expiry.
+See the [Certificate Renewal](#certificate-renewal) section above for details.

 ### 3. Secure Storage